Rogerio-mack/mack-karel/README.md

 # mack-karel
 Mackenzie Karel - Based on Stanford Karel to Teach Basic Python Programming

-**This is a simple draft project to build a Mackenzie Karel, based on Stanford Karel, write in Python to Teach Basic Programming and it can just using Colab environment.** *Any ideia for this cool project?*
+**This is a simple draft project to build a Mackenzie Karel, based on Stanford Karel, write in Python to Teach Basic Programming can run just using Colab environment.** *Any ideia for this cool project?*

 ### Useful resources for this project